alexandrainst/node-red-contrib-json-multi-schema/README.md

 ### Local Node-RED hosting

-The same Node-RED instance can be used to host the various lists and custom schemas.
+The same Node-RED instance can be used to host the various lists and custom schemas, which are then accessible via `http://localhost:1880/*`

 Here is an example of full Node-RED flow: [Node-RED_example_of_HTTP_flow.json](examples/Node-RED_example_of_HTTP_flow.json)

 ![Node-RED flow](examples/Node-RED_example_of_HTTP_flow.png)

+In this example, the schemas are published at `http://localhost:1880/schemas/example.json` where `example.json` is the filename.

 Read more on the [Node-RED cookbook](https://cookbook.nodered.org/http/serve-json-content).